Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 If Your Child is on already a Ward of the Court and is “Home on Probation” (“H.O.P.”)

 If your child is already a ward of the court and on H.O.P. and arrested for violating a term or condition of probation, the district attorney must file what is known as a 777 Petition to revoke and terminate probation (called a “Triple Seven”).
-When a 777 petition is filed, whether or not your child is detained in juvenile hall, the same time periods apply as when any other charges are filed (read the article about time periods in juvenile cases).
+When a 777 petition is filed, whether or not your child is detained in juvenile hall, the same time periods apply as when any other charges are filed in juvenile cases.

 Your child is entitled to a probation violation hearing.
 Before this hearing, the Probation Department will prepare a report detailing how the minor has done on probation and make a recommendation as to whether or not to remove your child from the family home.
 The court will consider this report along with other evidence presented by both the defense and prosecution.